TanguyAladenise/TAPageControl/README.md

 By setting both properties with your images, the control will take care of displaying the correct version depending on the current page.

 But what if you need more control?
-Well, will a <em>UIView<em> be enough for you?
+Well, will a <em>UIView</em> be enough for you?
 By using :
 ``` objective-c
 /**